jadc/notes/chem/30ib/unit0.md

 # Electrochemistry

-!> These notes are unfinished and subject to change.

 ?> In most examples, states of substances will not be written; remember that they are still required in all equations in an actual examination.

 ---